qingyanjiu/live-server-nginx-edge/README.md

 docker run -d -p 1935:1935 -p 8099:80 -e CALLBACK_URL=http:\/\/localhost:8000 ...

-please notice that '\' symbol need to be changed to '/\' and the url dont need to end with '/'
+please notice that

+1. '\' symbol need to be changed to '/\'

+2. the url dont need to end with '/'

+3. url only support http so far